Field Types and Properties

 Text Labels

-Labels are used to identify data-collection objects ("Fields") within a form so users entering data know what needs to be done.
+Labels identify data-collection objects ("Fields") within a form so users entering data know what needs to be done.

-When clicked, the Properties for the label or design tool will display in the properties section of the Form Builder as shown above.
-The label can then be edited.
+When clicked, the Properties for the label or design tool will display in the properties section of the Form Builder, as shown above.
+The label text and formatting can then be edited.

-Do not use the label editor for pasting large amounts of pre-formatted text from another external source.
-This can cause layout issues with the form when it is displayed on a web page.
+Please don't use the label editor to paste large amounts of pre-formatted text from another external source.
+This can cause layout issues with the form when displayed on a web page.
 Text labels should typically be used for single sentences or phrases.

-If a large amount of content is needed, like instructions for users, try using a help button to embed larger quantities of text.
+If a large amount of content is needed, like instructions for users, try using a help button to embed larger quantities of text in a popup window.

 Text Label Properties